 Figure out your cash flow

 When your salary increases, start by getting a true sense of what money is coming in and going out each month, said Drubner.
-For example, Mahomes may sign a $200 million deal, but he won’t see all that money upfront — so he can’t start spending like he has it.
+For example, Mahomes signed a $450 million contract extension, but he won’t see all that money upfront — so he can’t start spending like he has it.

 Creating a budget is a sure fire way to see what your cash flow is after taxes, expenses and the cost of “being you,” Drubner added.